tortoise-tts-tools/tortoise-tts-guide/README.md

 - [DL Art School Fork for Tortoise TTS](https://github.com/152334H/DL-Art-School)
 - [Tortoise TTS on Hugging Face](https://huggingface.co/jbetker/tortoise-tts-v2)
 - [Tortoise TTS DVAE Download](https://huggingface.co/jbetker/tortoise-tts-v2/resolve/3704aea61678e7e468a06d8eea121dba368a798e/.models/dvae.pth)

-## About

-This is a multi-part work-in-progress series about running + finetuning tortoise TTS.
-If you're serious about finetuning it, please consider using a non-colab GPU.

 ## License